calvinsettachatgul/whatsMyGif/README.md

 #### Fredricko
 #### Stephanie

-#### Find out what your friends think of a Giffy, and what phrase that everyone thinks is the funniest.
+#### Find out what your friends think of a Riffsy Gif, and what phrase that everyone thinks is the funniest.